hydrationdynamics/flardl/README.md

 day--fish might be hungry or not--the average size of your catch is pretty stable.
-Bigger ponds tend to have bigger fish in them, and it might take slightly longer to reel in a bigger crappie than a small one, but big and small averages out to that pond.
+Bigger ponds tend to have bigger fish in them, and it might take slightly longer to reel in a bigger crappie than a small one, but big and small crappies average out pretty quickly.

-Then one day you decide you love fishing so much, you drive to the coast and charter a fishing boat.
+One day you decide you love fishing so much, you drive to the coast and charter a fishing boat.
 On that boat, you can set out as many lines as you want (up to some limit) and fish in parallel.
-At first, you seem to be catching the ocean-going equivalent of crappies, small bony fishes.
-But then you hook a small shark, which not only takes a lot of your time and attention to reel in, but which totally skews your estimate of average weight of your catch.
-You know that if you can catch a small shark, then maybe if you fish for long enough you might catch a big shark, or even a small whale.
+At first, you catch small bony fishes that are the ocean-going equivalent of crappies.
+But eventually you hook a small shark.
+Not does it take a lot of your time and attention to reel in a shark, but a landing a single shark totally skews the average weight of your catch.
+If you catch a small shark, then if you fish for long enough you will probably catch a big shark.
+Maybe you might even hook a small whale.
 But you and your crew can only effecively reel in so many hooked lines at once.
-Putting out more lines than that effective limit of hooked- plus waiting-to-be-hooked lines only results in fishes waiting on the line, when they may break the line or get partly eaten before you can reel them in.
+Putting out more lines than that effective limit of hooked plus waiting-to-be-hooked lines only results in fishes waiting on the line, when they may break the line or get partly eaten before you can reel them in.
+Our theory of fishing says to put out lines at a high-side estimate of the most probable rate of catching fish until you reach the maximum number of lines the boat allows or until you catch enough fish to be able to estimate how the fish are biting.
+Then you back off the number of lines to the number that you and your crew can handle at a time that day.

 ## Adaptilastic Queueing